How To Beat Sleep Apnea? Cut It Out (Surgically)

-"Daniel's obstruction was both at the level of the soft palate and at the back of the tongue," says Thaler.
+"Daniel's obstruction was both at the level of the soft palate and at the back of the tongue," Thaler says.
 "He had very large tonsils, but his tonsil tissue was also enlarged in the palate area and also at the back of his tongue."

 Sheiner was put on a nighttime breathing machine.
 In bed he wore a face mask, which was connected to a tube that was connected to a device that pumped air into his nose and mouth.

-The Continuous Positive Airway Pressure machine, or CPAP, as its often referred to, works for about half of all patients who try it.
-It can be cumbersome, says Thaler.
+The Continuous Positive Airway Pressure machine, or CPAP, as it is often referred to, works for about half of all patients who try it.
+It can be cumbersome, Thaler says.

 But Sheiner was extremely committed to trying it.
 In fact, he tried a number of different types of machines, but none of them worked.

 Handing Surgery Off To Robots

 So Thaler suggested a type of robotic surgery currently used to remove cancerous tumors at the back of the throat.
 Thaler was starting to perform it on sleep apnea patients, to remove tonsils and excess tissue.

 "What the robot allows you to do is get into a small, confined space without using hands," Thaler says.
 "Human hands are huge, and robot hands are tiny, and yet they can do exactly the same thing if you control them remotely."